christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ##### Requirements.

-We are looking for a library written in Java, since ChronicleDB is written in Java and we want to integrate it tightly with the actual event store implementation, rather than offering it as a service alongside ChronicleDB (cf. ZooKeeper).
+We are looking for a library written in `Java`, since ChronicleDB is written in `Java` and we want to integrate it tightly with the actual event store implementation, rather than offering it as a service alongside ChronicleDB (cf. ZooKeeper).

 We are also looking for